HHL Alumni are Building Platform for Carbon Management

 This interview was first published in July 2020.

-Helen Tacke is a former Venture Capitalist (VC) turned entrepreneur and is now building a digital B2B-platform for carbon management with her partner and HHL alumnus Fabian Schwarzer.
+Helen Tacke is a former Venture Capitalist (VC) who has taken the leap into entrepreneurship and is now building a digital B2B-platform for carbon management with her partner and HHL alumnus Fabian Schwarzer.
 Before starting her entrepreneurial journey, Helen worked in different VC companies providing financial founding for startups.
 We talked to full-time Master of Management alumna Helen about making the switch from being the giver to becoming the creator.

 “We are building a digital solution for companies to manage the entire process of their carbon footprint – we call it a Carbon Action Platform.”

 You just recently decided to start your own entrepreneurial journey.
 Tell us about your start-up and why you decided to leave your corporate life.